Voronoi To The World

 3.3 The Beach Line

 Consider, for example, a single active site s_{n} = (x_{n}, y_{n}) and the sweep line position S > x_{n}.
-If a point (x, y) on the left of the sweep line is closer to s_{n} than the sweep line, (x - x_{n})^{2} - (y - y_{n})^{2} < (S - x)^{2}, then we it will be closer to s_{n} than any other site that might be hiding beyond the sweep line.
-On the other any point to the left of the sweep line that is closer to the sweep line than it is to s_{n}, (x - x_{n})^{2} - (y - y_{n})^{2} > (S - x)^{2}, could be be closer to an inactive site on the other side of the sweep line.
+If a point (x, y) to the left of the sweep line is closer to s_{n} than the sweep line, (x - x_{n})^{2} - (y - y_{n})^{2} < (S - x)^{2}, then we it will be closer to s_{n} than any other site that might be hiding beyond the sweep line.
+On the other hand any point to the left of the sweep line that is closer to the sweep line than it is to s_{n}, (x - x_{n})^{2} - (y - y_{n})^{2} > (S - x)^{2}, could be be closer to an inactive site on the other side of the sweep line that we have not yet taken into account.

-When determining geometric features such as the nearest sites we cannot analyze the entire region to the left of the sweep line.
+Consequently when determining site proximity we cannot analyze the entire region to the left of the sweep line.
 Instead we can analyze only the subset of points that are closer to s_{n} than they are to the sweep line.
-The boundary of this analyzable subset is defined by the points equidistant to s_{n} and the sweep line, which traces out a rotated parabola (Figure 9) x = f(y) = \frac{1}{2} \left( S + x_{n} - \frac{( y - y_{n} )^{2}}{S - x_{n}} \right).
+The boundary of this analyzable subset is defined by the points equidistant to s_{n} and the sweep line, which traces out the rotated parabola (Figure 9) x = f(y) = \frac{1}{2} \left( S + x_{n} - \frac{( y - y_{n} )^{2}}{S - x_{n}} \right).